CGLab-GIST/cross-denoiser/README.md

 PyTorch version of the code is also available.
 Check out the [torch](https://github.com/CGLab-GIST/cross-denoiser/tree/torch) branch.

+An interactive demo implemented on Falcor will soon be available on the `falcor` branch.

 ## ⚙️ Prerequisites

 ### 🖥️ Tested Environments